 BLE beacons, as the name suggests, are beacons of BLE devices that power the transmission of broadcast signals.
 BLE devices act like small radio transmitters, strategically located across locations, broadcasting Bluetooth Low Energy signals within a given range.
 Typically, this range depends on hardware capabilities.
 On average, beacon devices can transmit BLE signals up to 80 meters, and the transmitted signals are capable of triggering specific actions related to that location.

-BLE beacons allow tracking the location and movement of BLE devices.
+BLE beacons allow tracking of the location and movement of BLE devices.
 When a BLE device enters a certain area and interacts with other compatible BLE applications or operating systems within range, location-based actions can also be triggered.
 In addition, BLE beacons send information to the receiving device as a broadcast device in a successful transmission manner, often requiring the installation of specific software on the device to interact with the BLE beacon.

 How Does Bluetooth Low Energy Technology Work